• Skip to Content

 2. Students must be registered the semester prior to the examination and have all incompletes cleared from their record in order to take the Comprehensive Examination.

-2. Purpose: The purpose of the written comprehensive examination is to validate the student’s ability and skills to generate, synthesize, and critically analyze knowledge relevant to the discipline of nursing.
+2. Purpose: The purpose of the written comprehensive examination is to validate the student’s ability and skills to generate, synthesize, and critically analyze knowledge relevant to scientific inquiry within the discipline of nursing.
 Questions related to required nursing and statistics courses are administered by the program in Canvas.

 3. Procedure: